 The VBox Android TV Gateway and VBox TV Gateway both stream Live TV in broadcast quality, up to 4k, depending on the TV service and the Over-The-Air channel.

-While away from your router or with low WiFi network reception, the VBox Android TV Gateway’s transcoding capacity allows you to set the bit rate of the video from 240P to 1080P.
+While away from your router or with low WiFi network reception, the VBox Android TV Gateway’s transcoding capabilities allow you to set the bit rate of the video from 240P to 1080P.

 Both VBox Android TV Gateway and VBox TV Gateway stream Full HD 1080p and surround sound – For amazing TV experience.